 Pizzini, King Valley, Victoria

 It might be in Victoria’s King Valley but there’s a touch of the Mediterranean to Pizzini.
-This family-owned winery wears its Italian heritage on its sleeve by staging cooking classes alongisde the cellar door, where guests learn how to make fresh pasta, the perfect pizza and smoke their own meats.
+This family-owned winery wears its Italian heritage on its sleeve by staging cooking classes alongside the cellar door, where guests learn how to make fresh pasta, gnocchi or risotto during an A Tavola!
+Cooking School experience.
 Pizzini specialise in Italian varietals such as prosecco, pinot grigio, sangiovese and nebbiolo.

 Wine to try: The 2004 Coronamento Nebbiolo.